 The ArcGIS 8.1 release includes a direct connect ArcSDE client access option for Microsoft SQL2000 and Oracle database solutions.
 The ArcSDE Direct option for Oracle will connect to the Oracle network client.
 The Oracle network client will communicate ArcSDE query calls to the server.
 The ArcSDE Direct option for SQL2000 will support direct communications to the server.
 Query processing will be supported by the DBMS functions on the server platform.
-Additional traffic will result between the server and client with this configuration, since the ArcSDE g-serv which filters the data for the client application will be supported on the client workstation.
 To upgrade existing ArcSDE client applications, the ArcSDE Direct Connect API is available for download.
 A mix of direct-connect and ArcSDE server-connect clients can be supported the same geodatabase environment.